masudahiroto/bigquery-mcp-server/README.md

 # bigquery-mcp-server

 This repository provides a minimal Model Context Protocol (MCP) server written in Go.
-The server exposes two tools backed by Google BigQuery:
+The server exposes three tools backed by Google BigQuery:

 - `schema` – returns the schema of a BigQuery table
 - `query` – executes an SQL query and returns the result rows
+- `tables` – lists tables in a BigQuery dataset

 ## Requirements